mikecinnamon/MLearning/[ML-17] Example - The MNIST data (1).md

 ## Q1.
 Plotting the first image

 Every row corresponds to the image of a digit.
 Let us visualize this by plotting the images with Matplotlib.
 In the first row, the 784 entries, from 1 $\times$ 1 to 28 $\times$ 28, are the pixels' gray intensities.
 To plot the image, we have to reshape it as a 2D array with 28 rows and 28 columns.
-This can be done with method `.reshape()`.
+This can be done with the method `.reshape()`.

 ```
 In [5]: pic = X[0, :].reshape(28,28)